k5origin/IZ-Time-Trial/README.md

 This script lets you create a course for players to race against the clock.

 Installation:
-Place __resource.lua and client.lua into your resource folder. add "start IZ-Time-Trial" to the server.cfg
+Place __resource.lua and client.lua into the resources/IZ-Time-Trial folder.
+add "start IZ-Time-Trial" to the server.cfg

 When the track is ready, restart the resource approach the marker in any vehicle and press UP to initiate a race.